13 Apps to Make Your Japan Trip Easier

 Klook

 They are one of the leading aggregators of tours and tickets in Japan.
-They have a special relationship with USJ, which means they have tickets on there you can’t even buy at USJ—like their Studio Pass, which includes Super Nintendo World access for just AU$30 more than the basic entry, or the early entry pass that gets you ahead of the crowds.
+They have a special relationship with USJ, which means they have tickets on there you can’t even buy at USJ—like their Studio Pass, which includes Super Nintendo World access for just AU$30 more than the basic entry.

 And, if you have a VISA card, or another card that doesn’t work well with online systems in Japan, it’s the simplest option to buy things like advance Shinkansen tickets, Disney tickets or USJ passes.